fwacer/Lua-ComputerCraft/README.md

-# Lua-ComputerCraft
+# Lua-ComputerCraft-turtleControl
-Code for projects in Lua using the ComputerCraft mod for Minecraft
+Code for turtleControl in Lua using the ComputerCraft mod for Minecraft